Testing your app for accessibility (HTML)

-You can launch the accessibility testing tools either from Microsoft Visual Studio Express 2012 for Windows 8 command prompt or from the Windows SDK for Windows 8 tools folder (<install_dir>\Program Files\Windows Kits\8.0\bin\x86).
+You can launch the accessibility testing tools either from a Microsoft Visual Studio command prompt or from the Windows SDK tools folder (<install_dir>\Program Files\Windows Kits\<version>\bin\<architecture>).

 The best way to test your keyboard accessibility is to unplug your mouse or use the touch keyboard if you are using a tablet device.
 Test keyboard accessibility navigation by using the Tab key.
 You should be able to cycle through all interactive UI elements by using Tab key.
 For composite UI elements, verify that you can navigate among the subelements by using the arrow keys.
 Finally, make sure that you can invoke all interactive UI elements with the keyboard, typically by using the Enter or Spacebar key.